AngeloFrangione/libospl-deprecated/docs/reference.md

 ## Database

-for easier understanding here is a updated database diagram (captured from [here](https://dbdiagram.io/d/5ec97ad039d18f5553ffa8cf)):
+To understand better, here is a updated database diagram (captured from [here](https://dbdiagram.io/d/5ec97ad039d18f5553ffa8cf)):

 ![database_diagram.png](https://raw.githubusercontent.com/AngeloFrangione/libospl/master/database_diagram.png)

-In this section every table and column is explained, and an example is provided for best understanding of the database structure.
+In this section every table and column is explained, and an example is provided to better understand the database structure.

 ### Main tables